 We cover topics that matter to grandparents - and parents - such as concrete ways to help new parents, understanding new trends in child care, and meaningful ways to connect the generations.
 The resources and products we offer foster open communication, encourage healthy boundaries, and equip new grandparents with the tools they need to become a supportive partner to their grandchild's parents.
 Sign up for our newsletter to find out why grandparenting isn't about spoiling the grandkids anymore.
 Parents welcome!

-What a bargain grandchildren are!
-I give them my loose change, and they give me a million dollars' worth of pleasure.~ Gene Perret Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+There are some days when I think I'm going to die from an overdose of satisfaction. ~Salvador Dali Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent DeeDee will be talking about "What Today's Parents Wish Every...
+Growing as a Grandparent Feeling uncertain about how the holidays will go as a grandparent?
+Click here to join our FREE 7-Day...